happysat/Express-AM6-AM8/README.md

 ## Dish align to Express-AM8

-There are several ways to find Express-AM8 in the sky:
+There are several ways to find Express AM6 and AM8 in the sky:

 <a href="https://www.dishpointer.com" target="_blank">Dishpointer has a good website and Android app.</a>